PrivSec-dev/privsec.dev/content/os/Android Tips.md

 Connectivity checks on Android [do not go through the VPN tunnel](https://mullvad.net/en/blog/2022/10/10/android-leaks-connectivity-check-traffic/) (they are not supposed to anyway).
 This is generally not a cause for concern, however, you should be aware that Google and a network observer on your internet service provider (ISP)'s network can see that there is an Android device with your actual IP address.

 On GrapheneOS, connectivity checks by default are done with GrapheneOS's own servers, instead of with Google ones.
 A network observer on your ISP’s network can see that you are using a GrapheneOS device.
 If you are using a VPN and want to appear like a regular Android device to your ISP, go to **Settings** → **Network & internet** → **Internet connectivity check** and select **Standard (Google)** instead.
+Note that this will not stop a determined adversarial ISP from finding out you are not using stock OS [through your DNS fallback](https://grapheneos.org/faq#default-dns).

 If you want to, you can disable connectivity check altogether.
 Note that this will stop captive portal from working.